purduehackers/passports/prep.md

 All our passport ceremony prep is done in the Knowledge Lab.

 First, we grab the submitted data pages from an R2 bucket, download them to the Knowledge Lab computer, and then combine them into a PDF.
 All the stamp pages are already stored as a PDF on that computer.
-(TODO: include PDF in this repo).

 Then, we store the number of people who are making a passport that evening in our big big brains.